GitLeeRepo/C_ProgrammingNotes/gnuDebuggerNotes.md

 ## Doing a Hex Dump

-Use the **xxd** utility to do a hex dump from a file, or from the console when no parameters are provided (end input wiht Ctrl-D)
+Use the **xxd** utility to do a hex dump from a file, or from the console when no parameters are provided (end input with Ctrl-D)

 ```bash
 xxd test.o